What is a medical claims clearinghouse, and what do they do?

 - Printed Claims - When necessary, have medical claims automatically dropped to paper but still be able to track them electronically.

-- Patient Statement Services - Have your patient statements put on 'autopilot', and do it at less cost than you can mail them out yourself.
+- Patient Statement Services - Have your patient statements put on 'autopilot' at less cost than you can mail them out yourself.

 - Real Support - The best clearing houses offer 1-on-1 personal support and training -provided by experienced billing experts